EAPH/K4_Model_VREP/README.md

 You are ready for used the K4 robot en V-REP

 Autors: Emmanuel Peralta H, Ernesto Fabregas A, Gonzalo Farias C, Sebastian Dormido C.
-Collaborators: Enrique Torres, Héctor Vargas O.
+Collaborators: Enrique Torres, Hector Vargas O.